Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 The Proliferation of AI and Future Trend Predictions

 Imran: I believe that almost every startup in the future will use crypto and AI in some form.
 These technologies may be embedded in products in various ways, so companies no longer need to emphasize that they are "crypto startups" or "AI startups."
 They will simply be referred to as "startups," and these technologies will become one of the core features of their products.
-This trend also opens up more possibilities for innovation in the fields of AI and crypto for startups.
-In fact, many of the startup applications we receive do not even involve crypto at all but focus on AI.
+This trend also opens up more possibilities for innovation in the AI and crypto fields for startups.
+In fact, many of the startup applications we receive do not even involve crypto but focus on AI.

 DeepSeek

 Imran: A few months ago, when DeepSeek was just launched, we discussed its potential impact.
-But recent news has garnered more attention, such as their claim of completing a project with just $6 million.
+But recent news has drawn more attention, such as their claim of completing a project with just $6 million.
 However, opinions on this matter vary widely.
 Some believe that achieving this with only $6 million is impossible, and there may be more resources behind DeepSeek.

 Because whether in AI or cryptocurrency, the reduction in infrastructure costs is driving more innovation at the application layer.